Eighteenmile Creek AOC

 Superfund

-In March of 2012, due to the extent of contamination, Eighteenmile Creek was listed on the National Priorities List as a part of EPA Superfund cleanup activities.
-The superfund cleanup will address and remove sources of contamination to meet specific remedial objectives.
-Because some fine-grained suspended material is transported over Burt dam where it may settle out in the AOC, the federal superfund program is investigating the potential contamination occurring within the AOC (known as OU3).
+In March of 2012, EPA placed Eighteenmile Creek on the Superfund program’s National Priorities List (NPL) due to the extent of contamination.
+The Superfund cleanup will remove sources of contamination throughout the creek to meet specific remedial objectives.
+Some portions of the cleanup have begun.
+Although the primary contaminant source is upstream of the AOC, fine-grained suspended material can be transported over Burt Dam where it may settle out in the AOC.
+Due to this, the Superfund program is also investigating potential contamination occurring within the AOC.

 Superfund Site-Eighteenmile Creek